VirgilSecurity/virgil-crypto-c/docs/implementor.md

     Universal implementation class.
 If value differs from the listed above then next algorithm applied: 1.
 If value in a format .(uid), then it treated as a reference to the in-project class and will be substituted during context resolution step.
+2. If attribute 'library' is defined, then it treated as third-party library class and will be used as-is.
+3.
-2. Any other value will be used as-is.
-So one third party type can be used.
+    Any other value will be treated as cross-project class name and will be converted to the .(uid).
 The class attribute is optional.

 enum:
     Defines enumeration type.
 1. If value in a format .(uid), then it treated as a reference to the in-project enumeration and will be substituted during context resolution step.
+2. If attribute 'library' is defined, then it treated as third-party library class and will be used as-is.
+3.
-2. Any other value will be used as-is.
-So one third party type can be used.
+    Any other value will be treated as cross-project class name and will be converted to the .(uid).
 The enum attribute is optional.

 callback:
     Defines instance as a callback.
 1. If value in a format .(uid), then it treated as a reference to the in-project callback and will be substituted during context resolution step.
+2. If attribute 'library' is defined, then it treated as third-party library class and will be used as-is.
+3.
-2. Any other value will be used as-is.
-So any third party type can be used.
+    Any other value will be treated as cross-project class name and will be converted to the .(uid).
 The callback attribute is optional.

+interface:
+    Defines instance as implementation of specific interface.
+The interface attribute is optional.

+api:
+    Defines instance as specific interface api.
+The api attribute is optional.

 impl:
-    Defines specific implementation name.
+    Defines instance as specific implementation.
 The impl attribute is optional.

 size:
     Define size of the primitive type or enum in bytes.
 The size attribute is